 My recipe of Stuffed Cabbage Rolls became very popular, and now I would like to present you a liter version of the same.
-It is vegetarian, gluten free and, if you omit sour cream, it would be dairy free also.
+It is vegetarian, gluten-free and, if you omit sour cream, it would be dairy free also.
 New Year always starts with new resolutions and eating healthy is often one of them.
 So why not to make healthy food to taste great as well?
 Stuffed cabbage rolls can be your main dish or side to roasted chicken or beef.
-Also this time I have used a different type of cabbage with softer texture and sweeter taste.
-All around, it is simple dish with many beautiful flavors.
+Also this time I have used a different type of cabbage with a softer texture and sweeter taste.
+All around, it is a simple dish with many beautiful flavors.

 Cabbage is a vegetable which is often overlooked.
-The Vegetarian Stuffed Cabbage Rolls with Quinoa, Onions & Carrots are richly flavored with tomatoes, white wine and herbs.
+The Vegetarian Stuffed Cabbage Rolls with Quinoa, Onions & Carrots are richly flavored with tomatoes, white wine, and herbs.

 For more Russian recipes, visit Russian Cuisine page.